RichardRed0x/politeia-digest/issue-023.md

 ## Politeia Digest has a new home!

 I created [blockcommons.red](https://www.blockcommons.red/) as an alternative to Medium and GitHub for publishing and hosting things I produce.
-The site has Politeia Digest and also most of the outputs of the Decred Open Source Research program, plus some other articles I have written.
+The site hosts Politeia Digest and also most of the outputs of the Decred Open Source Research program, plus some other articles I have written.

 It is an open [source](https://github.com/block-commons/block-commons) static site built with Hugo (with some help from @jholdstock on the basics and @sænder on the aesthetics), and it is relatively easy to add or manage content through GitHub.
 It is open for contributions that fit with the current projects and themes (in particular [Politeia Decision Support](https://www.blockcommons.red/project/politeia-decision-support/) and [Crypto Governance Research](https://www.blockcommons.red/crypto-governance-research/overviews/)).
 I am also looking at setting up another site for tracking research outputs and resources relevant to the project more broadly - let me know if you're interested in contributing to that please.